Maryam al-Khawaja: Online activity

 Before the Bahraini uprising, Al-Khawaja was not active on Twitter, with no more than 30 followers.
-As of September 2017, she has more than 109,900 followers and had sent more than 51,000 tweets, providing real-time coverage of various protests oft overlooked by many formal news agencies.
+As of September 2026, she has more than 106,700 followers and has sent more than 60,000 tweets, providing coverage of various protests often overlooked by many formal news agencies.
 As demonstrators flooded the streets, she stayed for days on end in Manama's Pearl Roundabout actively tweeting.

+In May 2026, the Danish Broadcasting Corporation (DR) released an investigative podcast series about Abdulhadi Al-Khawaja.
+The series featured Maryam Al-Khawaja alongside former Danish Foreign Ministers Villy Søvndal (SF) and Martin Lidegaard (RV).

 Threats and harassment

 Al-Khawaja has faced internet harassment from regime supporters.
 She did not attend an IFEX in Lebanon in early June after receiving death threats.
 Immediately after her speech to the Oslo Freedom Forum (streamed live online) a Twitter campaign began, accusing her of spreading false news, being a radical and working for the Iranian government.
 Many messages accusing Al-Khawaja of being a "traitor" for Bahrain were sent to the email account of Oslo Freedom Forum.
 Much of the tweeting, blogging and online harassment has originated in the U.S., inside the Geo-Political Solutions division of Qorvis Communications.
 The campaign has also included apparently organized heckling.

-According to FIDH, in early May 2011, an anonymous smear campaign was launched against Nabeel Rajab and Al-Khawaja "with the active support of the Bahraini authorities."
+According to FIDH, in early May 2011, an anonymous smear campaign was launched against Nabeel Rajab and Al-Khawaja "with the active support of the Bahraini authorities".

 On 30 August 2014, while traveling to visit her father in Manama, Al-Khawaja was arrested and charged with assaulting a police officer.
 She was released on bail and left Bahrain on 2 October 2014, boycotting her trial.
 In December, she was sentenced in absentia to one year in prison.
 Bahrain maintains that al-Khawaja's arrest is valid.
 She currently has an outstanding arrest warrant, and has four pending cases, one of which is filed under the Terrorism Law and could carry a life sentence or the death penalty.

+On September 15, 2023, Maryam al-Khawaja was blocked by British Airways at London Heathrow Airport from boarding a flight to Bahrain.
+She intended to travel to Manama to advocate for her imprisoned father with an international human rights delegation consisting of Amnesty International’s Secretary General Agnès Callamard; Olive Moore and Andrew Anderson, who are former directors of Front Line Defenders; and Timothy Whyte, Secretary General of ActionAid Denmark.

 Awards

+Maryam Al-Khawaja has received numerous awards for her human rights work, including Freedom House’ Freedom Award and the Rafto Prize.
+She was also nominated for the Nobel Peace Prize in 2013 along with her father and sister.

 In November 2023, Al-Khawaja was named to the BBC's 100 Women list.